 Location is also a crucial element of interacting with clients, and it should not only be taken into consideration by brick-and-mortar organizations but also by online stores whose buyers are scattered all over the Web.

 So how can businesses put their hands on such critical information?
 That’s simple: They can leverage the power behind the IP addresses of their customers with IP geolocation, a technology that enables organizations to obtain location-based data quickly and, as a result, find out where their consumers are.

 In this whitepaper, let’s see how employing IP Geolocation API can benefit companies and what its most prominent use cases across industries are.Read more

 The Web is a tangle of information.
 Data is everywhere and finding reliable sources can be a challenge in the era of fake news.
-Websites, as a prime example, can be informative or misleading.
-You may get your hands on something useful or be deceived – and learning more about domain owners and assessing whether they’re trustworthy is notoriously hard.
+Websites, as a prime example, can be informative, misleading, or even dangerous.